 Fall.
 3 credits.
 Prerequisite: NS 115.
 Limited to nutrition majors.
 Letter grade only.
+D. Sanjur, J. Sobal.
 T R 10:10-11:25.
-J. Sobal.

-Theories, concepts, and methods from the social sciences will be used to examine food, eating, and nutrition.
-The course will use the food and nutrition system and the food choice process as conceptual models for examining the scope of social aspects of nutrition.
+Theories, concepts, and methods from several social science disciplines will be applied to food and nutrition topics and issues.
+Emphasis will be placed on theories on the formation and modification of food habits, dietary methodologies, ethnicity and food habits, and educational programs in nutrition in both national and international contexts.